exegesis-js/exegesis/docs/OAS3 Parameter Parsing.md

-Note that values passed to parameter parsers will not be passed through `decodeURIComponent()` first; RFC 6570 requires that characters from the "reserved set" be pct-encoded.
-So, for a "simple" list, a value that contains a "," will have that "," pct-encoded.
+Note that values passed to parameter parsers will not be passed through `decodeURIComponent()` first; RFC 6570 requires that characters from the "reserved set" be %-encoded.
+So, for a "simple" list, a value that contains a "," will have that "," encoded.
 This means we need to split the raw value on "," and then pass each resulting string through `decodeURIComponent()` to correctly parse a list.